jianminchen/Leetcode_Julia/source code/ReadMe.md

+It is multiple year project to work on Leetcode algorithm.

+2015 - 2016
+I worked on around 100 algorithms

+2017 - 2018

 I submitted 42 algorithms from May 2017 to May 2018 using Leetcode online judge.

 Every algorithm there is a story behind.
 I spent a lot of hours to work on those 42 algorithms.
 It is good idea to review those algorithms, and try to apply them in the work, mock interview.